 What Is Cyber Monday?

 Cyber Monday is an annual online shopping holiday that falls on the Monday after Thanksgiving.
-This year, Cyber Monday is on December 2.
+In 2020, Cyber Monday is on November 30.

 You May Have to Pay for Shipping

 With Cyber Monday being more online-oriented than Black Friday, shipping can be a bigger factor when shopping.
-Many retailers offer free shipping — with or without a minimum purchase required — for Cyber Monday, but not all of them will do so.
-That can add an unexpected price premium on the deals, so keep your eye open for sales that include free shipping — or double-check the shipping costs before you buy.
+Many retailers offer free shipping — with or without a minimum purchase required — for Cyber Monday, but not all of them do.
+That can add an unexpected price premium on the deals, so keep your eyes open for sales that include free shipping — or double-check the shipping costs before you buy.

-And remember that you can often save by opting for in-store pickup when shopping online on Cyber Monday.
-This service is available from most major brick-and-mortar retailers.
+And remember that you can often save by opting for in-store or curbside pickup when shopping online on Cyber Monday.
+These services are available from most major brick-and-mortar retailers.

 There's Less Time to Prep